os-observability/redhat-rhosdt-samples/opentelemetry/sidecar/README.md

 Overall, this configuration sets up an OpenTelemetry collector deployed as a sidecar that receives Jaeger, OTLP, OpenCensus and Zipkin traces, adds Kubernetes attributes, and exports the traces to Tempo via OTLP.

+The collector is configured to run as a sidecar in the cluster.
+This means that each pod with the `sidecar.opentelemetry.io/inject: "true"` annotation will be injected with a sidecar container to treat the traces according to the receivers, processors and exporters.

 ## How to run
 1. Deploy the resources from the `otelcol.yaml` manifest file:
     ```sh